canonical-ledgers/factom-accounts/README.md

 these options, the price will default to CryptoCompare's aggregate of all listed exchanges.

-Finally, accounts.js does have the ability to get prices in any fiat currency where CryptoCompare reports a market in BTC.
+Finally, Factoid Address Monitord does have the ability to get prices in any fiat currency where CryptoCompare reports a market in BTC.
 However, unless your chosen currency has a reasonably large volume of trade, it may not necessarily be wise to exploit that feature.
 For example, CryptoCompare report that Norwegian Krone